iggredible/Learn-Vim/ch13_the_global_command.md

-# Ch13.
-The Global Command
+# Ch13. the Global Command

 So far you have learned how to repeat the last change with the dot command (`.`), to replay actions with macros (`q`), and to store texts in the registers (`"`).